StarlangSoftware/AnnotatedSentence/README.md

 ## Data Format

-The structure of a sample annotated sentence is as follows:
+The structure of a sample annotated word is as follows:

 	{turkish=yatırımcılar}
 	{analysis=yatırımcı+NOUN+A3PL+PNON+NOM}